 Section 2.8 of the Independent Dispute Resolution Scheme Rules say that the matters in dispute must not be the subject of any current or previous adjudication involving the same Home Buyer and the same property.
 Does this prevent Home Buyers from bringing numerous small value claims?

-No. There is no limit to the number of individual claims a Home Buyer can make however, the maximum award for all claims on the same property shall not exceed £15,000 and they cannot bring a repeat claim about a dispute on the same subject matter.
-In each new case, the Home Buyer has to pay a fee and there are time limits for disputes.
-In future revisions of the Code, it is the intention that the Rules will be amended to clarify this point.
+No. There is no limit to the number of individual claims a home buyer can make however, the maximum award for all claims on the same property shall not exceed £15,000 and they cannot bring a repeat claim about a dispute on the same subject matter.